-I know it can be challenging to find the right therapist, someone you feel comfortable talking with about difficult things.
-To help you consider whether I might be a good fit for you, I’d like to share a bit about myself and my practice.
+It can be challenging to find the right therapist, someone you feel comfortable talking to about difficult things.
+To help you consider whether we would be a good fit for each other, I’ll share a bit about myself and my practice.

 My Approach to Therapy